 Hover for Hints!

-Below is the Arcana portion of Programming for DeCONgestant 4/Arcana 2019.
-There will be other, less structured programming from the D4 folks as well.
+Programming is not yet set for Arcana 2020, but it will be similar to the below format we followed for the Arcana portion of Programming for DeCONgestant 4/Arcana 2019.
+There will be other, less structured programming from the D5 folks as well.
 Film programming has been set but titles not available online due to licensing arrangements.

 6 - 7:30 pm FILM